Questions you may have

 Can I sign up for a single session?

 Our goal is sustainable, long-lasting change, and we don’t believe that can be achieved in a single session.
-We offer programs because we’re not just here to inform or educate you—we’re here to understand you, support you, and help you implement diet and lifestyle changes that you’ll be able to maintain for the rest of your life.
+We hope you'll work with us over time because we’re not just here to inform or educate you—we’re here to understand you, support you, and help you implement diet and lifestyle changes that you’ll be able to maintain for the rest of your life.

 Do you accept insurance?

-We accept most UnitedHealthcare and Aetna insurance plans.
-If you have Blue Cross Blue Shield, Cigna, or another insurance plan, please contact us as you may still be eligible for reimbursement.
-For cash-pay clients, we offer a variety of affordable payment options.
+Yes, we accept most UnitedHealthcare, Aetna, BCBS PPO, and Anthem PPO insurance plans.
+If you have Cigna or another insurance plan, please contact us as you may still be eligible for reimbursement.
+For self-pay clients, we offer a variety of affordable payment options.
 We'll check and verify your benefits during your consultation.

 Can I pay with my HSA/FSA card?